MarkNahabedian/Rete.jl/docs/src/index.md

 The [`@rule`](@ref) macro makes it easier to create rules and add them to a Rete.

-As a contried exanple, lets create a network that creates pairs of letters when the second letter in the pair is the next letter of the alphabet from the first.
+As a contrived exanple, lets create a network that creates pairs of letters when the second letter in the pair is the next letter of the alphabet from the first.

 ```@example rule1
 using Rete

-@rule PairConectutiveLetters(a::Char, b::Char, ::String) begin
+@rule PairConsectutiveLetters(a::Char, b::Char, ::String) begin
     if codepoint(a) + 1 == codepoint(b)
         emit(a * b)
     end